Control strategies and trends to equilibrium for kinetic models of opinion dynamics driven by social activity

-Let us start by modeling the agent-agent interactions.
-Let us consider an agent characterized by a level of activity and an opinion defined by the couple $(A,w)$.
+Let us start by modeling the agent--agent interactions.
+Consider an agent characterized by a level of activity and an opinion defined by the couple $(A,w)$.
 When they interact with another agent having activity level and opinion $(B,v)$, the probability that their opinion varies due to compromise dynamics depends on the respective levels of activity $A$ and $B$.
 Following \cite{1}, we introduce a discrete random variable $\Tilde{A}_p$ (prescribing when a change of opinion occurs) that assumes values in $\{0, 1\}$ with probability

 where (see Figure \ref{f1})

 and $\omega_p, \varepsilon, \gamma > 0$ are given constants.
 The population is therefore divided into three parts: \begin{itemize} \item the individuals with a level of activity larger than $\gamma$ are the active ones; \\[-3mm] \item the individuals with a level of activity lower than $- \gamma$ are the inactive ones; \\[-3mm] \item the individuals with a level of activity between $- \gamma$ and $ \gamma$ are the undecided ones, where we refer to the indecision regarding whether or not to participate in exchanges in social comparisons, not regarding their opinion about a certain topic. \end{itemize} Due to the constant $\varepsilon$, inactive agents still have a small probability to interact.
 Clearly, $\omega_p + \varepsilon < 1$ and $\varepsilon < \omega_p$.
 The post-interaction opinion and level of activity $(A',w')$ are given by